Daniil Paroutis

-Daniil Paroutis (Δανιήλ Παρούτης; born 2 January 2001) is a Cypriot professional footballer who plays for Anorthosis Famagusta.
+Daniil Paroutis (Δανιήλ Παρούτης; born 2 January 2001) is a Cypriot professional footballer who plays for AEL Limassol.

 Paroutis with a presence at the Anorthosis academies who was born in Limassol.
 In addition to Anorthosis, to which he returned in the summer of 2020, he was also present in foreign clubs such as FC Twente, Panathinaikos and Novara.
 He mainly plays as a winger.

 Club career

 Anorthosis Famagusta

 On 27 August 2020, Paroutis signed with Cypriot First Division club Anorthosis Famagusta.

 Paroutis made his debut for Anorthosis in a cup match against Karmiotissa and he scored.

 Loan to Ermis Aradippou

 On 2 September 2021, Paroutis joined Ermis on loan until the end of the season.
 He played for Ermis 28 games and scored 9 goals.